 Equitable and adequate school funding is a mechanism for helping all students reach their potential to become healthy and productive citizens.
 Illinois has a long way to go on both fronts.
 Its school funding formula ranks 49th in adequacy and 50th in equity.
 To transform schools and improve student outcomes, we must make this important change.
 After all, to invest in students is to invest in Illinois’ and the country’s future.
 States with greater growth in educational attainment also enjoy greater growth in productivity and worker compensation.

 What is Advance Illinois doing?

-- We are a founding member of the Funding IL’s Future coalition, a group that advocates for equitable funding for school districts across the state and supports Senate Bill 231, Better Funding for Better Schools.
+- We are a founding member of the Funding IL’s Future coalition, a group that advocates for equitable funding for school districts across the state and supports the evidence-based model as a solution.

 - We authored Funding Expectations, a report which addresses the regressive way in which Illinois has been underfunding its public schools in recent years and makes short-term and long-term recommendations on how the Illinois legislature can resolve this issue.

 - We released Understanding the Math of Funding Inequity, an analysis of legislative proposals evaluating how well they address components of an equitable K-12 funding system in Illinois.